We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best slippers: Vionic Gemma Mule Slipper

 When shopping for pregnancy shoes, there are a few things to keep in mind.
 Each pair should be comfortable and breathable.
-The soles should be soft and flexible and have a good deal of arch support, particularly in the later months when your joints and ligaments loosen.
+The soles should be soft and flexible and will likely be more comfortable with a good deal of arch support, particularly in the later months when you’ve gained more weight and your joints and ligaments continue to loosen.

 - $ = under $50